fredwu/jquery-endless-scroll/README.md

 ## Changelog

+v1.4.4 [2011-06-28]

+- The AJAX loader should be removed when there's no more results to load.

 v1.4.3 [2011-06-28]

 - The `data` option now accepts a fireSequence argument too.

 v1.4.2 [2011-01-08]

-- Fixed a bug where calling the script on $(document) would fail.
+- Fixed a bug where calling the script on `$(document)` would fail.

 v1.4.1 [2010-06-18]

-- Fixed a bug where the callback fires when the inner wrap hasn’t been created.
+- Fixed a bug where the callback fires when the inner wrap hasn't been created.

 v1.4 [2010-06-18]